Developing a Post-Roe Contraceptive Access Strategy

 Values-Aligned Vision for a Post-Roe Contraceptive Access Strategy

-We envision a world where all people who want contraception can access the contraception that works best for them – when, how, and where they want it, free of barriers and bias.
+We envision a world where everyone who wants contraception can access person-centered, comprehensive contraceptive information, products, methods, and/or services that work best for them—when, how, and where they want it, free of barriers and bias.

-Finally, any approach to contraceptive access must be holistic; contraception cannot be presented as a remedy to abortion restrictions or an alternative to comprehensive sexual and reproductive health care access, including abortion care.
+Finally, any approach to contraceptive access must align with the values of reproductive justice; contraception cannot be presented as a remedy to abortion restrictions, as a means to reduce abortion rates, or an alternative to comprehensive sexual and reproductive healthcare access, including abortion care.

 Approach